Ordination held on August 19, 2024

-Ani Pema's 50 Ordination Celebration
+Ani Pema's 50-year Ordination Celebration

-On August 31, during Tsoknyi Rinpoche’s annual retreat in Crestone, Pema Chöling organized a gathering with special guest Pema Chödrön, to honor her 50th year as a Buddhistnun.
+On August 31, during Tsoknyi Rinpoche’s annual retreat in Crestone, Pema Chöling organized a gathering with special guest Pema Chödrön, to honor her 50th year as a Buddhist nun.
 A full house of friends, benefactors, and local monastics enjoyed Ani Pema’s tales from 1974 in the UK, where with the encouragement of the 16th Karmapa she joined the first cohort of Westerners on whom he bestowed novice ordination, despite the cultural and practical challenges.
-She also described going to Hong Kong in 1981 — again at the Karmapa’s urging — for extensive training and to receive full ordination, and how soon
+She also described going to Hong Kong in 1981 — again at the Karmapa’s urging — for extensive training and to receive full ordination, and how soon thereafter she was asked to recount her experience to the Dalai Lama himself.

 Many used the occasion to offer support to Pema Chöling, recognizing that it’s Ani Pema’s monastic home when she’s in retreat in Crestone.